 Image: Paymentsense

-The company says you can use its MOTO terminal on a computer, tablet or mobile phone, but we haven’t seen evidence of an app with the feature.
-We’ve only seen examples of a browser-based merchant portal built mainly for a computer, not a small screen like a smartphone.
+Paymentsense says you can use its MOTO terminal on a computer, tablet or mobile phone, but we haven’t seen evidence of an app with the feature.
+We’ve only seen the browser-based merchant portal designed for computers, not small screens like a smartphone.

-Nevertheless, there’s a package for the virtual terminal with a monthly fee dependent on your card turnover:
+Nevertheless, Paymentsense has a virtual terminal with a monthly fee dependent on the card turnover:

 Transaction fees are added on top.